 At the end of each day, I would climb the Observatory tower and curl up in the tiny bed at the end of the crescent shaped room.
 The Observatory was a seven floor circular tower with a winding spiral staircase.
 The highest floor contained a massive telescope, a star map and finally my bed attached to the back wall.
 The top floor was my designated room and I never saw Dr. Sky while I was up there.
 I returned to the tower only to sleep at night.

 Shortly before entering adolescence I started camping out in the woods.
 I made a little hammock in the tall oaks and would gradually spend more time there than my bed in the Observatory.
-Often I wondered if there were others out there feeling as lonely as I did.
+I often wondered if there were others out in the world feeling as lonely as I was.
 Solitude was a friend I knew well, but there were times I would have loved nothing more than to share my adventures and stories with someone else.

 One afternoon I decided to take a walk along the shore and as I sat down to watch the ducks, I noticed a young boy across the lake being taught to fish by his father.
 They looked the same, both were brindle canines with similar features.
 The boy was a smaller and more enthusiastic replica of his father, very much like Sky and I. What surprised me most was the way the boy's father acted, smiling and laughing, teaching his small son the correct way to cast his rod and reel it back in.

 I watched them for hours, living a little through them, dreaming about Dr. Sky teaching me new things and us simply enjoying each other's company on a beautiful day.
 Was it normal for parents to take such good care of their kids?
 Maybe this father was the exceptional sort.
 I wasn't sure if what I witnessed was ordinary, but every night I went to sleep wishing that someone loved me that much.